Fiori-Tracker/fioritracker.github.io/installation-guide/plugin.md

 Path: /default_host/sap/bc/ui5_ui5/sap/:
 - zfioristatslog

-**4** In **PFCG** transaction assign the authorization role to the users that you want to track their applications usage data with Most Frequently Used Apps plugin.
+**4** In **PFCG** transaction assign the authorization role to the users that you want to track their applications usage data with Most Frequently Used Apps plugin:
 - ZFT_LOGGER